 The participants can use any computational intelligence technique using the training and test sets provided by the competition.
 The submissions can be done in any programming language, software, platform or toolbox.
 The source code and instruction about how to run it, and a description of the data processing pipeline/method must be provided open-source repository (GitHub).

 'Submission' means the material submitted by you in the manner and the format specified on the Website via the Submission form on the Competition Website.
 The submission will include a 4-page IEEE conferences format paper describing the methods.
-A link to the open-access software repository were the original code has been uploaded (GitHub, Bitbucket or similar).
+A link to the GitHub repository where the original code has been uploaded.
 And a Microsoft Excel file with the predictions for the test data.
 This file must include the following columns: 1) subject ID, 2) trial index, 3) prediction.
 The winners of the competition will be based on the kappa value of the predictions with respect to the original labels.

 An example of submitting the predictions on test data is given as follows:

 Extended till 12th July 2020, 23:59 (GMT) (Initial deadline was 5th July 2020)

 The submission will be through a google form the link of which will be uploaded soon.
 The participants need to upload separate "microsoft excel worksheet" (.xlsx file) files for "within subject" and "cross-subject results."
 Please click the following link which will redirect you to a google form for submission.